ciena/bbsim-sadis-server/README.md

 ```
 kubectl create -f bbsim-sadis-server.yaml
 ```
+Within the `bbsim-sadis-service.yaml` file the time the container _sleeps_ between repeating its query and processing can be configured as an environment variable against the container.
+The value of `SLEEP_TIME` can be set as duration string, i.e. `1d4h24m15s`.
+The default is `5s`.

 ## ONOS Integration using kind-voltha
 In order to use the BBSIM SADIS and Bandwidth Profile container